 Steam Box Raspberry Pi Set Up: What You'll Need

 For a Steam box with a Raspberry Pi, you'll need a few items.
-First, a Raspberry Pi 3 or Raspberry Pi 3 B+ board.
+First, a Raspberry Pi 4, 3, or 3 B+ board.
 A case is optional but recommended.
 For a retro gaming aesthetic, try the RetroFlag NES case, SNES option, or its Sega Genesis case.
 A microSD card is necessary for boot medium, and an operating system (OS) such as Raspbian or even RetroPie.
 For the Steam Link app, Debian Strech is required.

 Steam Link on Raspberry Pi requirements:

 - Raspberry 4 recommended (Raspberry Pi 3/3 B+ work too)

 - microSD card